HeroRace: History

 The first, trial HeroRace was held in 2013 on the Alabino military training grounds, with approximately 300 participants.
 The second race, held in 2014 in Moscow, brought together about 10,000 participants and guests.

 In 2015, the HeroRace already expanded to 7 cities, Moscow, St. Petersburg, Kazan, Vladivostok, Kaliningrad, Chelyabinsk, and Yekaterinburg.
-With 50 extreme cross-country events, and a total of 50,000 participants & spectators.
+With 50 extreme cross-country events, and a total of 50,000 participants and spectators.
 By 2016, the race spanned a total of 16 locations: Moscow, St. Petersburg, Kazan, Vladivostok, Kaliningrad, Chelyabinsk, Yekaterinburg, Tyumen, Crimea, Khabarovsk, Novosibirsk, Samara, Ulan-Ude, Ulyanovsk, Tula, and Petropavlovsk-Kamchatsky.
 With a total attendance of approximately of 250,000 participants and guests.

 In 2017, the number of locations increased to 17: Moscow, St. Petersburg, Kazan, Chelyabinsk, Yekaterinburg, Tyumen, Crimea, Khabarovsk, Novosibirsk, Samara, Krasnoyarsk, Bryansk, Tula, Petropavlovsk-Kamchatsky, Vladivostok, Grozny, and Baku.
 The events brought together roughly 400,000 participants and spectators.

-The plan for 2018 is to involve 13 host locations: Moscow, St. Petersburg, Kazan, Vladivostok, Chelyabinsk, Yekaterinburg, Tula, Samara, Crimea, Grozny, Novosibirsk, Khabarovsk, and Petropavlovsk-Kamchatsky.

-As of today, the project’s partners include Toyota and Gazprom Media.
+The organizers planned involve 13 host locations in 2018, including Moscow, St. Petersburg, Kazan, Vladivostok, Chelyabinsk, Yekaterinburg, Tula, Samara, Crimea, Grozny, Novosibirsk, Khabarovsk, and Petropavlovsk-Kamchatsky.
+The project's partners include Toyota and Gazprom Media.

 Participation

 The only requirement for taking part in the HeroRace is the purchase of a ticket on the project’s website.
 The price depends on the location of the specific event.
 The race is open to anyone over the age of 18.
 The participation package includes obligatory health insurance coverage.
 The participants are usually grouped into teams, but it is possible to race one on one.

 Everyone who contributes to the race receives a commemorative tag on a steel chain.
 Starting from 2017, the tags can be engraved with a custom design.
 Over the years, the race has seen appearances of such celebrity guests as Mikhail Galustyan, Ksenia Sukhinova, Vyacheslav Malafeev, Artemy Lebedev, Askold Zapashny, Alla Mikheeva and Denis Lebedev.

 Formats

 HeroRace

 The race covers two different location types: military training grounds (under the auspices of the Russian Ministry of Defense) and civilian facilities.
 Its program also includes special corporate days, encouraging the fee-based participation of business community representatives.
 The main feature of military-hosted races is the extensive use of blank shots and smoke screens for realistic battle simulation.
 The obstacle course challenges include crawling under tanks.
 By contrast, the civilian format of the cross-country race focuses on exploring Russia’s most scenic locations, from ski resorts to recreational parks, mountainsides and valleys.

 The challenges presented to the contestants are also diverse: monkey bars, climbing walls, army obstacle courses, spring boards, zip lines, and many others.
 The rules for passing the obstacles are unique for every location.